SrinivasSubramaniam/SrinivasSubramaniam/README.md

 # 👋 Hi , I'm Srinivas Subramaniam

-Currently i am working as a full stack automation engineer.
-Very much interested in learning Data Strucutre and Alogrithms.
+I am a full stack automation engineer.
+Concentrating on building strong base with data structure and algorithms.
+Love to solve problems using Two Pointers, Sliding Window, Binary Search and Brute Force.
 Love to explore various tools in the field of automation

 ### 🛠 &nbsp;Tech Stack